Watching movies in Rangoon in 'them good ol' days' ...

 Bathing Beauty - box office hit at the New Excelsior

-A movie bug in Myanmar
+A Movie Bug in Myanmar

-In our days, first the national anthem was played with the flag on screen.
-The 1st half of the show was normally some short feature film, advertisements and trailers of upcoming movies.
-Then an interval, followed by the main movie.
+In our days, before the show, the national anthem was played with the flag on screen.
+The 1st half of the show was usually some short feature film, advertisements, and trailers of upcoming movies.
+Then, an interval, followed by the main film.
 In 1963 I went for further studies in the Soviet Union and lost touch with Hollywood films until my return in 1968.
+Note: The movies mentioned, of course, are just samples.
+Writing down the whole list would be next to impossible.

 Caged people in front of Thamada cinema (photo: Axel Bruns)